 Tips to Battle Craving

-When a craving pops up: Even when you do your best to avoid triggers there will always be cravings that pop up from time to time.
+When a craving pops up: Even when you do your best to avoid triggers cravings will always pop up from time to time.
 Here’s a step by step process of what to do in these situations.
 Craving arises → Uncomfortable, uneasiness set it → Recognize it → Resist, but don’t fight it → Allow the craving to be present → Relax your body → Recognize your body relaxing → The craving passes.

 Here’s an example: To this day when I see someone with a pill bottle I have an immediate urge to know what it is.
 When someone sets a pill bottle down on the table an instinctive discomfort comes over me.
 Upon recognizing this I implement a resistance technique.
-I make a physical change, for me I’ll either yell “STOP” or say it authoritatively to myself when yelling out loud would seem inappropriate.
-No stress or internal dilemma takes place, I don’t initiate the lost battle of trying to rationalize with myself, I simply say stop and allow the feeling to be present a moment.
-After some time implement a relaxation technique, for me five slow deep breathes in through the nose and out through the mouth.
-Take a second to recognize how good it feels to be relaxed then “BOOM” the craving dissipates.
+I make a physical change.
+For me I’ll either yell “STOP” or say it authoritatively to myself when yelling out loud would seem inappropriate.
+No stress or internal dilemma takes place and I don’t initiate the lost battle of trying to rationalize with myself.
+I simply say stop and allow the feeling to be present a moment.
+After some time I’ll implement a relaxation technique, five slow deep breathes in through the nose and out through the mouth.
+Take a second to recognize how good it feels to relax, then “BOOM” the craving dissipates.

 Talk with someone: I highly encourage seeing a therapist but you don’t have to pay someone to share about how you’re feeling.
 Rallying behind your support network can be a major benefit.